Forming the local starburst galaxy Haro 11 through hydrodynamical merger simulations: The fiducial Haro 11 model

 We briefly explore the cluster mass and age distribution in the knots.
 To identify clustering within our simulations, we employ the friends-of-friends algorithm HOP \citep[][]{EisensteinHut1998} on a 12\,kpc box around the galaxy centre (roughly corresponding to stars observed in e.g. Figure~\ref{fig:dens_temp_stell}).
 A cluster is defined as having stellar peak densities $50\Msol\,{\rm pc}^{-3}$, a minimum density to merge groups as $50\Msol\,{\rm pc}^{-3}$, and outer density threshold of $0.1\Msol\,{\rm pc}^{-3}$; set at a low value to detect the spread out clusters in knot A. We identify roughly 600 clusters, which is a large amount of clusters for a smaller galaxy.
 This is primarily due to the lower peaks and thresholds we set; higher thresholds for the stellar peak and minimum density ($100\Msol\,{\rm pc}^{-3}$) resulted in a few hundred clusters.
 This choice did not affect our conclusions, but helped to identify more of the clusters in knot A.

 The distribution of mass and median ages of the clusters, divided into their knot affiliation, are presented in Figure~\ref{fig:knot_mass_age}.
 As mentioned in Section~\ref{sec:sfr}, we notice two massive populations of star clusters that form during the starburst peaks that coincide with the close interactions.
 These groups of population ages, $\sim10^6$\,Myr and $\sim10^8$\,Myr, have been found in stellar population synthesis models of Haro 11 \citep[][]{Chandar+23, PapaderosOstlin2023}.
 We recover in the simulation star clusters as massive as those found in the observations at the youngest age, while the majority of the old population would remain undetected at masses below a few times $10^5\Msol$; as can be seen from the 90\% completeness limit from \citet[][]{Sirressi+22}, presented as a dark line.
 The most massive clusters found in our simulations $\sim 10^8\Msol$ are not found in the observations, but could stem from insufficient mass resolution, the cluster identification, or other, more spurious, effects.
-We plan to, in Ejdetjärn et al. (in prep), perform more extensive analysis of the cluster formation within our high-resolution simulations of the same setup.
+For future work, Ejdetjärn et al. (in prep), we plan to perform more extensive analysis of the cluster formation within our high-resolution simulations of the same setup.